“Nature Conservation and Biodiversity”

 The close interdisciplinary co-operation with natural scientists at the UFZ (departments of Conservation Biology, Ecological Modelling, Computational Landscape Ecology and Community Ecology) and within national and international projects as well as its orientation towards applied problem solving, constitute core competencies of the group.

 Members of the Working Group:

-Dr. Christoph Aicher, Bartosz Bartkowski, Sophie Binder, Nils Droste, Nina Hagemann, Prof. Dr. Bernd Hansjürgens, Prof. Dr. Wolfgang Köck, Dr. Conrad Kunze, Dr. Nele Lienhoop (Head), Dr. Stefan Möckel, Urs Moesenfechtel, PD Dr. Irene Ring, Prof. Dr. Dieter Rink, Dr. Julian Rode, Romina Luz Schaller, Dr. Christoph Schröter-Schlaack (Head), Jenny Schmidt, Dr. Heidi Wittmer
+Dr. Christoph Aicher, Bartosz Bartkowski, Sophie Binder, Nils Droste, Dr. Nina Hagemann, Prof. Dr. Bernd Hansjürgens, Prof. Dr. Wolfgang Köck, Dr. Conrad Kunze, Dr. Nele Lienhoop (Head), Dr. Stefan Möckel, Urs Moesenfechtel, Prof. Dr. Dieter Rink, Dr. Julian Rode, Romina Luz Schaller, Dr. Christoph Schröter-Schlaack (Head), Jenny Schmidt, Dr. Heidi Wittmer